arihantbakliwal19/political-sentiment-Analysis-using-streamlit/README.md

-# 🗳️ Political Sentiment Dashboard using Streamlit
+# 🗳️ Political Sentiment Analysis using Streamlit

 This project is an interactive data analytics and machine learning dashboard that tracks and analyzes political sentiment across multiple parties and cities in India.